Rahul-Kaura/VistaAI-ChromeExtension-/chrome-extension/INSTALL.md

 ### Step 3: Set as New Tab Page
 1. The extension will automatically override your new tab page
-2. Open a new tab to see your AI Pitch Advisor!
+2. Open a new tab to see your VistaAI!

 ## 🎯 Features